 What you do now matters in the long run.
 The decisions you make have power to them.

 I would love to know how many people suffer from the same condition I suffer with… I call it; super-sizing.
 Everything I do is never enough.
-If I eat it has to be Thanksgiving and has to end with dessert, if I sit it has to be on an exercise ball.
+If I eat it has to be Thanksgiving and has to end with dessert, if I sit it has to be on an exercise ball for constant stimulation.
 If I work out it has to be for an hour with many sets and reps.
 If I eat a snack I have to eat three more.
 If I read a book it has to be the whole thing.
 If I play music in the car it has to be on full blast.
-If I drink a “juice box” (y’all know what juice box really means) I’ll end up grabbing 30 more.
+If I drink an iced tea I’ll end up grabbing three more.

 Stimulation.
 Stimulation.
 Stimulation.

 Seriously, anyone else?
 If not, I’ll just write the letter for myself.

 Stimulation is the evil twin to our lovable friend temperance (his homies call him moderation).
 The benefits of fasting from food, socials, even working-out just to reset myself back to normalcy are super helpful to cleanse me out of this stimulating behavior.

 Moderation reminds me that my attraction to certain pleasure in morally GOOD things have to have a moderate balance.
 I should never over-stimulate my genuinely good and awesome desires to a point that leads me towards unhealthy lifestyle choices.
 Also, sometimes when we enjoy good things in a place associated with poor feelings, we associate those things to bad feelings.
 Moderation is good because we don’t want to have to remember feeling gross and bloated after every Oreo.
 We don’t want to associate certain foods with a certain memory (unless its a memory that brings hope and joy).